MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 7. Select **Teams** from the left-side pane if you are not already in the **Teams** overview.

-8. Select **Join or create a team** from the lower end of the teams list.
+8. Select **Join or create a team** from the lower end of the Teams list.

 9. Select **Create team** from the middle of the window.

 10. In the **Create your team** window, select **Build a team from scratch**, then select **Private**.
 Insert the team name **Sales** and select **Create**.

-11. In the Add members to Sales dialog, enter **Megan Bowen** to add her as a team member.
+11. In the **Add members to Sales** dialog, enter **Megan Bowen** to add her as a team member.

 12. Select **Add** to add her to the team.

-13. After adding the members to the Sales team, verify that Megan Bowen has been added correctly.
+13. After adding the members to the Sales team, verify that Megan Bowen has been added correctly as a **Member**.

 14. Select **Close.**

 15. The newly created team is displayed in the list of your teams.

+16. Close the Microsoft Edge window.

 You have successfully created a new team with the Teams web client.
 This is the end of lab 1.
 You can close all browser windows and proceed to the next lab.